Mare Fen Local Nature Reserve

 Grassland like this was once common in the Ouse Valley, but the reserve is now one of the remaining precious fragments.
 The wet meadows contain a mosaic of grassland types complemented by reed fringed ditches and ponds.

 The water levels are controlled using sluices and overflows.
 During the winter the sluices are open to allow the fen to flood and closed late spring for grazing.
-Events are also held on site.

 Wet grassland meadow, ditches.

 When flooded in winter, this reserve is excellent for birds, providing much needed shallow water for over-wintering waterfowl and wading birds.

 Mare Fen is a great place to see wildfowl such as mute swan, wigeon, teal, shoveler, tufted duck and snipe.